Oxford Professional Support Presenters

 Rennae completed a Bachelor of Science with Honours at LaTrobe University in 1993, followed by a Diploma in Education in 1994 and a Masters of Education (Mathematics) at University of Melbourne in 2009.
 Rennae has taught mathematics to middle and senior years students over her 17 years at Caulfield Grammar School, where she is currently acting as Learning Area Leader Mathematics Years 7–9.
 She has maintained an interest in the use and impact of technology within the classroom throughout her teaching career, culminating in research for her Masters thesis:From dreams to reality: The impact of CAS on teachers and teaching.
 She also continues to be involved in developing activity-based inquiry learning to engage students and develop independent learners.

-Jennifer has over 16 years’ classroom teaching experience and has been developing maths education resources for over 20 years.
-She is now the Mathematics specialist at Oxford University Press.
+Jennifer has over 16 years’ classroom teaching experience in both government and independent schools.
+Her interest in student understanding has evolved into delivering professional learning for teachers and developing maths education resources for over 20 years.
+Some of these resources include Heinemann Mathematics (now Pearson Mathematics) and Maths Quest.
+She is now the Secondary Mathematics Specialist at Oxford University Press.

 As the Inspector, Mathematics at the Board of Studies NSW, Peter had responsibility for the development of the new NSW Mathematics K–10 syllabus, and has managed the curriculum development and maintenance in NSW since 1998.
 Formerly a teacher and Head Teacher of Mathematics, he is a former President of the Mathematical Association of NSW.